The Street Where I Live: My Fair Lady

 The My Fair Lady chapter gives Lerner's account of his meeting with the film producer Gabriel Pascal; the acquisition from Pascal's estate of the rights to adapt Shaw's play; the casting of the original production and the complications inherent in casting a non-singer, Rex Harrison, in the lead role of a musical; the selection of an unknown newcomer, Julie Andrews, as the heroine; and the choice of a veteran, Stanley Holloway, in the third star role; and the production and success of the show.
 Lerner includes some technical discussion of how lyrics are constructed and what makes – or does not make – them work well.

 Gigi

-The chapter on Gigi covers the suggestion by the producer Arthur Freed to consider making a film musical adaptation of Colette's novella of the same name; the creation of the work; the casting of Maurice Chevalier and Hermione Gingold and the failure to cast Dirk Bogarde; working with the director, Vincente Minelli; and the Academy Awards.
+The chapter on Gigi covers the suggestion by the producer Arthur Freed to consider making a film musical adaptation of Colette's novella of the same name; the creation of the work; the casting of Maurice Chevalier and Hermione Gingold and the failure to cast Dirk Bogarde; working with the director, Vincente Minnelli; and the Academy Awards.